intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Added frontend ability to add, fetch, and delete webcal links.
+- Added frontend ability to select and hide webcals from Calendar View.
-- Added functionality to add/edit colour
+- Minor bug fixes -- Some calendars were being stored twice on visiting setup page.